-Also known as miclone, it is the symptom of a disease in which a muscle or group of muscles suddenly begins to shake.
+Also known as clone, it is the symptom of a disease in which a muscle or group suddenly begins to shake.

-When muscle contractions occur frequently or affect more than one area of the body, they can cause problems with normal activities, such as walking, talking or eating.
+When muscle contractions occur frequently or affect more than one area of the body, they can cause problems with everyday activities, such as walking, talking, or eating.

-Myoclonus is a symptom of a disease in which a muscle or group of muscles suddenly begins to shake.
+Myoclonus is a disease symptom in which a muscle or group suddenly begins to shake.
 Some common examples of myoclonias are:

-- A sudden violent shake or a convulsive movement when one is startled.
+- A sudden violent shake or a jerky movement when one is startled.

 - The contractions of an arm or a leg when it begins to fall asleep.

-These types of muscle contractions are normal.
-However, when jerks or muscle spasms occur frequently or affect more than one area of the body, they can cause problems with normal activities, such as walking, talking or eating.
+These types of muscle contractions are regular.
+However, when jerks or muscle spasms occur frequently or affect more than one area of the body, they can cause problems with everyday activities, such as walking, talking, or eating.

 - Positive myoclonus: it is the contraction of the muscles.

-Myoclonus can be classified according to the part of the brain or central nervous system that is involved, or according to its cause.
+Myoclonus can be classified according to the part of the brain or central nervous system involved or its cause.

-Exactly why myoclonus occurs is not completely understood.
-In general, a myoclonic episode occurs when an abnormal electrical impulse is sent to a muscle or muscle groups.
+Exactly why myoclonus occurs is not entirely understood.
+A myoclonic episode occurs when an abnormal electrical impulse is sent to muscle or muscle groups.

 The impulse usually comes from a location in the central nervous system, such as the cerebral cortex, brainstem, or nerves.
 In some cases, the cause is damage to a nerve or peripheral nerves (those outside the central nervous system).

-There are many underlying conditions or disorders that are associated with myoclonias, which include:
+Many underlying conditions or disorders are associated with myoclonias, which include:

 - Brain tumors.